 I have had potential clients come into the Law Office of Bryan Fagan, PLLC to discuss a situation where he or she believes that their child is being kept by the other parent against the orders as set forth by the court, only to find out that he or she had misinterpreted the court order.

-Assuming that you have read your court order correctly, a family law attorney can consult with you and discuss what your options are as far as using the legal system to assure the safe return of your child.
-Keep in mind that the sooner you find out what your rights are the sooner you can act on them.
+Assuming that you have read your court order correctly, a family law attorney can consult with you and discuss your options as far as using the legal system to assure the safe return of your child.
+Keep in mind that the sooner you find out what your rights are, the sooner you can act on them.

 What is Habeas Corpus (besides hard to pronounce)?

-As we’ve touched on before, it is critical that there is a valid order in place that governs possession, access and visitation of your child and that this order states that you have the right to possession of your child at the time that you believe it does.
-In the event that you can satisfy this issue then you have a strong chance of being able to succeed in a habeas corpus action.
+As we’ve touched on before, it is critical that there is a valid order in place that governs possession, access, and visitation of your child and that this order states that you have the right to possession of your child at the time that you believe it does.
+If you can satisfy this issue, you have a strong chance of being able to succeed in a habeas corpus action.

 You would need to file a petition for a writ of habeas corpus in the court in which your order comes from.
-If you have no order in place then you would likely need to file it in the county in which your child resides.
+If you have no order in place, you would likely need to file it in the county where your child resides.

-In the event that you do have a valid court order in place, the judge would look to see whether or not you have the right to possession of your child during the time period that you asserted in your petition that you do.
-Assuming that you are correct, the judge will order the return of your child to you by the other parent.
+If you have a valid court order in place, the judge will look to see whether or not you have the right to possession of your child during the time period that you asserted in your petition that you do.
+Assuming that you are correct, the judge will order your child's return to you by the other parent.
 This is essentially a “no questions asked” process, where the judge is enforcing the terms of the order in a fast and efficient manner.

 Questions about habeas corpus actions or other family law matters?
 Contact the Law Office of Bryan Fagan, PLLC